remotion-dev/remotion/packages/docs/docs/lottie/index.md

 - Playing Lottie animations using `lottie-web`
 - Change the speed of the animation
+- Playing animation in reverse
 - Playing remote files
 - Determining dimensions and duration of a Lottie animation

 ## Unsupported features

-- Playing animation in another direction
 - Rendering on other renderers as `svg`
 - `setSubFrame()`, `setLocationHref()`